 On 8 April 1994, the organisation became the Great Southern Development Commission under the Regional Development Commissions Act.

-As the GSDC, the agency has had five Chairpersons:
+As the GSDC, the agency has had eight Chairpersons:

 - John Simpson (1994-2000)